Executive Function

 Learn 6 keys for raising a happy and independent child with ADHD.

 Children with ADHD need extra support with executive functions at school.
-As you are probably aware already, your child’s ADHD brain works differently!
-This is largely due to differences in executive functioning, which has a big impact in the classroom!
+As you know, your child’s ADHD brain works differently!
+This is largely due to differences in executive functioning, which significantly impacts the classroom!

 What are the executive functions?

-Side note: If you are really interested in learning more about executive functioning, we have an entire module in our online ADHD parenting course, Creating Calm.
-In this blog post, we will focus on how executive functioning affects your child’s ability to be independent and regulated in the classroom.
+Side note: If you want to learn more about executive functioning, we have an entire module in our online ADHD parenting course, Creating Calm.
+Today, we will discuss how executive functioning affects your child’s ability to be independent and regulated in the classroom.

 Mini-goals throughout the day

-If you think about the school day, your child is faced with tons of little “mini-goals” throughout the day!
-Let’s say your child’s teacher says, “Ok I want everyone to go get a white board, dry erase marker, and eraser, and sit back down.”
-This is a great example of the executive functions at school.
-In these situations, kids with ADHD can have a really hard time staying on track.
+If you think about the school day, your child faces tons of little “mini-goals” daily!
+Let’s say your child’s teacher says, “Ok, I want everyone to get a whiteboard, dry-erase marker, and eraser and sit back down.”
+This is an excellent example of the executive functions at school.
+In these situations, kids with ADHD can struggle to stay on track.

 The executive functions would also help your child remember that the teacher asked them to get more than just their whiteboard.
 They also need their marker and eraser!
 Then they need to make it back to their seat without stopping to chat or getting distracted.